disnetlab/iContinuum/Example1/README.md

 #To use the topology for example1, please follow the below steps.

 # ========= Explanation =========
-#As you can see from the codes, the tool contains 4 main yaml files named "Network Controller" "Network Emulator", "Monitoring Tools", and "Cluster Manager".
+#As you can see from the codes, the tool contains 4 main yaml files named onos.yml, mininet.yml, monitor.yml and kubernetes.yml as the "Network Controller" "Network Emulator", "Monitoring Tools", and "Cluster Manager", respectively.

 #For "Network Controller", we use ONOS controller and you can find "Network Controller" configuration on "onos.yml".
 We call it onos machine.